 In the last year, the way we work has shifted dramatically, and as a result, candidates’ wants, needs and expectations have also evolved.
 As we’ve all had to make adjustments to work remotely, embrace more compassion in the workplace, and in some cases even pick up new skills to adapt to change; employees have learned a lot about themselves and the workplace environments that they thrive in.
 So, when looking for a new role or considering whether to stay with their current employer, priorities have changed and what was once incredibly important is no longer the most vital aspect of work.

 If attitudes and expectations are changing, then your EVP must also adapt if you wish to retain top talent and also attract the brightest talent in the future.
+Your EVP is the secret to future-proofing your tech recruitment and ensuring you remain relevant to candidates.
 An outdated employee value proposition will deter talent and make you look like an old-fashioned company.
 Therefore, you run the severe risk of being left behind.
 Studies show that employers who effectively deliver on their EVP can reduce departures by 69% and 83% of employers felt their EVP had a significant influence on their ability to hire talent, so its value shouldn’t be overlooked.

 2020 was undeniably a year for change, and therefore was not the ideal time to revaluate your employee value proposition.
 There was a lot of uncertainty, uncertain questions, and change in the air; we all need time to get used to such a dramatic shift in the working day.
 However, as we enter a new era of the workplace, embrace new employee expectations, and have all had time to contemplate the changes necessary for our business there could not be a better time to re-evaluate the promises between you and your employees.